tinymce/tinymce-docs/ui-components/typesoftoolbarbuttons.md

 `onItemAction` is called when a menu item is clicked.
 The callback function is passed the split button's API [link] and the *value* of the selected menu item.
 Nothing else is returned.
 The example calls `editor.insertContent(value)` to insert the *value* into the editor's content.

 `fetch` is a configuration option that is a function that passes a callback.
-This is called whenever the split button's dropdown menu is open.
+This is called whenever the split button's drop-down menu is open.
 This allows for asynchronous fetching of the menu items.
 Within this function, a list of menu items is created and passed into the callback.

 Use the following demo [here]({{site.baseurl}}/demo/custom-toolbar-split-button/) for help using the Menu Toolbar button.